-The Center for Media Law and Policy contributes additional funds to assist students (both UNC law and graduate students) who are interested in gaining experience in the areas of media law and media policy, including working at media organizations, nonprofits, law firms, advocacy groups, and research centers.
-In past years, UNC students have received summer public interest grants while working at the Federal Communications Commission, National Public Radio, Electronic Frontier Foundation, Foundation for Individual Rights in Education (FIRE), Future of Privacy Forum, and Berkman Klein Center for Internet & Society.
+The Center for Media Law and Policy administers a second grant program to assist students (both UNC law and graduate students) who are interested in gaining experience in the areas of media law and media policy, including working at media organizations, nonprofits, law firms, advocacy groups, and research centers.
+The summer grant program provides funds to students taking unpaid or low-paying jobs in the fields of media law or media policy (defined broadly).
+In past years, UNC students have received a summer grant while working at a wide range of organizations, including the Federal Communications Commission, Federal Trade Commission, National Public Radio, Electronic Frontier Foundation, Foundation for Individual Rights in Education (FIRE), Future of Privacy Forum, Student Press Law Center, Broadway Video Group, American Civil Liberties Union of Northern California, and Berkman Klein Center for Internet & Society.

-For those students who haven’t yet landed a summer job or aren’t sure what they want to do, we provide some helpful resources, including our media law and policy Jobs Center, where we list dozens of summer and post-graduate employment opportunities.
-You can read about the summer experiences of your fellow students on the center’s blog.
+For those students who haven’t yet landed a summer job or aren’t sure what they want to do, we provide some helpful resources, including our media law Jobs Center, where we list dozens of summer and post-graduate employment opportunities.
+You can read about the summer experiences of your fellow students on the Center’s blog.

 Pro Bono Employment Opportunities

-Law students at UNC School of Law can participate in one of the most active pro bono law school programs in the country.
+Law students at the School of Law can participate in one of the most active pro bono law school programs in the country.
+In 2016 and 2017, more than 90 percent of graduating students participated in the program.
+Students log thousands of hours at non-profit organizations, private firms and government agencies throughout the year.
+The program also coordinates special projects over fall, winter and spring breaks.
 Students can choose from hundreds of pro bono projects under the supervision of practicing attorneys in both public interest and private practice.
 You can read more about Carolina Law’s Pro Bono Program here.